Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The solutions that Manhattan Prep has crafted to go along with each problem are very good and best I’ve seen.
 They’re detailed and well-explained, and honestly better than GMAC’s own explanations in many cases.

-Around all of this, there are a few more small features, like a digital whiteboard and student forum to ask questions and connect with other students, but that’s sort of Manhattan Prep in a nutshell.
+Around all of this, there are a few more small features, like a digital whiteboard and student forum to ask questions and connect with other students, but that’s Manhattan Prep in a nutshell.

 Manhattan Prep Course Cost & Prep Options

 Manhattan Prep has restructured their pricing to be more flexible.
-The On Demand course pricing depends on how long you need access.
+The on demand course pricing depends on how long you need access.
 You can get 1 month for around $300 (a new option that’s great for crammers), 6 months for around $900, or 12 months for around $1,200.
-The Live Online course is more expensive and runs around $1,800.
+The live online course is more expensive and runs around $1,800.

 That being said, note that Manhattan Prep is very aggressive with sales and special promos, and you’ll rarely pay full price, which could change your thoughts on which package to opt for.